 Vehicle upgrades arranged locally at Alamo rental stations will be charged at a daily rate, which may be considerably higher than the Funway Holidays upgrade fees offered at the time of booking.
 Any local fees will be printed on the Alamo Rental Agreement, which you should check carefully before leaving the depot.
 Funway Holidays will not be liable for any additional costs incurred as a result of your decision to upgrade or purchase optional extras locally.

-CREDIT CARD PAYMENT
+CREDIT CARDS, CREDIT CARD PAYMENT & CURRENCY

 We accept payment by debit and credit card.
 If multiple parties are travelling on one reservation and the payment is being split between those parties the name and billing address for each card holder is required.
 Cash and credit cards now work in most destinations but check with your bank to ensure your choice of card will be accepted when you are on holiday.
-We recommend you carry at least one credit card, as you will be asked for an imprint of your card upon arrival at any hotel.
+We recommend carrying at least one credit card, as you’ll be asked for an imprint of your card on arrival at any hotel.

-ELECTRONIC SYSTEM FOR TRAVEL AUTHORISATION SCHEME (ESTA)
+ELECTRONIC SYSTEM FOR TRAVEL AUTHORISATION SCHEME (ESTA) USA

 All travellers wishing to enter the US under the Visa Waiver Programme will need to hold a passport with an integrated chip (an ePassport).
 British passports issued since October 2006 are ePassports and carry this internationally recognised symbol on the front cover.
 The USA has a compulsory online registration under the Electronic System for Travel Authorization scheme, known as ESTA, all travellers from Visa Waiver Countries only must apply for Travel Authorisation at least 72 hours in advance of their departure and must also have a machine readable passport.
 The U.S. Department of Homeland Security DHS operate these additional controls and all travellers will be responsible for supplying and processing this online declaration.
 The ESTA can be applied for online at https://esta.cbp.dhs.gov.
 Please note fees apply.
 ESTA covers multiple entries and is valid for two years.
 The Travel Authorisation is not a visa and only pre-screens the traveller and allows him or her to travel to the United States and apply for admission.
 An approved Traveller Authorisation is not a guaranteed entry, but is a prerequisite to travel to the United States by air or sea.
 A person from a non-visa waiver country should not attempt to apply for a Travel Authorisation and will require a US entry Visa.
 Failure to obtain an ESTA could result in a passenger being denied boarding by the airline.
 The alternative is to hold a valid visa.
-The Visit USA website http.//www.visitusa.org.uk/visitors/esta.aspx carries some useful background information on the ESTA, but changes happen regularly and you are advised to check with the nearest US Embassy or Consulate before travelling to determine if you need to apply for a visa.
+The Visit USA website www.visitusa.org.uk/visitors/esta carries some useful background information on the ESTA, but changes happen regularly and you are advised to check with the nearest US Embassy or Consulate before travelling to determine if you need to apply for a visa.

 ELECTRONIC TRAVEL AUTHORISATION CANADA